Trekkers at EBC

 Meals: Breakfast, Lunch, and Dinner

 Today is for rest and acclimatization.
-Even so, we will use the daytime to explore this beautiful village that was once the trading center between The Nepalese and the Tibetans.
+Even so, we will use the daytime to explore this beautiful village that once served as the trading center between the Nepalese and the Tibetans.

 Thankfully, you will find numerous cafes, bakeries, restaurants with Wi-Fi, gear shops, souvenirs, etc. A short visit to Hillary’s school, old monasteries, and the museum is a delightful opportunity to learn about the Sherpas in the region.
 The Famous Khumjung Monastery has the Extinct Scalp of Yeti, which is not found in other parts of the world.